cmpi66/netlify/content/blog/netlify.md

 Lets see if you build.

 Now I'm testing Vitorias Link snitch to see if I set it up right, I changed two things that said master which looked like it was referencing my repo.
 Here is the [link](./index.md)

+This is another [link](https://golkyhgp.com) to test and see with hydra.